-Recycling has benefitted from too much attention and that the solution to the (plastic) pollution crisis lies now mostly in prevention and reuse.
+Recycling has benefitted from too much attention and the solution to the (plastic) pollution crisis lies now mostly in prevention and reuse.
 However industry, media and policy making still put their focus on waste collection and recycling.
-The RSVP project aims to put reusable systems in the center of the solutions agenda and create the conditions for scaling up these systems across Europe.” – Nathan Dufour, Consumption & Production Programme Manager at Zero Waste Europe
+The RSVP project aims to put reusable systems in the center of the solutions agenda and create the conditions for scaling up these systems across Europe.” – Nathan Dufour, Reuse Systems Manager and Leader of the ReuSe Vanguard Project at Zero Waste Europe

 Currently, most packaging is single-use, and disposability is deeply rooted in our linear economy.
 Scientific evidence and the waste hierarchy prove that reuse is preferable to recycling and any kind of disposal.
 However, as of today, consumer systems are wired to favour disposability despite the evidence that, even if we managed to collect all the waste and recycle it, it would still be widely unsustainable.